 Club-level rooms are available several ways.
 You might get comped if you're a: frequent guest of the hotel or brand; client of an elite travel agency; holder of a top-echelon credit card; a hospitality-industry professional; as a solution to a problem you had with check-in or your assigned room.

 Most club-level guests have not been comped, and have paid for the club-level upgrade.
 The upcharge on their bill is typically 20 to 30% more than the regular room rate.
-Some guest get the upgrade by cashing in frequent-guest points.
+Some guests get the upgrade by cashing in frequent-guest points.

 The Reason Most Club-Level Guests Pay for the Upgrade: the Club-Level Lounge